Sewage Treatment Plants - Options - WTE

 The are always a last resort, when there is no alternative solution.

 Cesspool systems must be regarded as a last resort as they are VERY expensive to run.
-The tanker charges for a family of four can be in excess of £9,000/year and it can be very difficult, if not impossible, to sell a house if it has cesspool drainage.
+The tanker charges for a family of four can be more than £9,000/year and it can be very difficult, if not impossible, to sell a house if it has cesspool drainage.

 Cesspools are very large storage tanks